-WARNING Engine mounting location preset at the factory.
+Engine mounting location preset at the factory.
 Adjustments can result in damage to control system equipment.
 Control system damage can result in serious injury or death.
-Regularly inspect control system and clearances at all trim angles.
+Regularly inspect control system and

 For complete installation and troubleshooting information, please refer to your SeaStar installation instructions, Book 1.1 (Part # 296784).